If a session is cancelled because of rain, please consult the details of our Rain Policy.

 What eco-friendly initiatives are being taken by the Montreal tournament?

 We need you!
 All of the details about applying can be found on the Become a Volunteer page of our website.

 What is Rogers Cup presented by National Bank?

 Rogers Cup presented by National Bank is a prestigious professional tennis tournament organized by Tennis Canada.
 Since 1881 for the men and 1892 for the women, the best players in the world have showcased their skills on Canadian courts.
 Only Wimbledon and the US Open have longer histories than this major Canadian stop, which is acknowledged by the tennis world to be one of the best-run tournaments on the Tour.
-Classified as a Masters 1000 event on the ATP World Tour calendar, Rogers Cup presented by National Bank offers over US $3 million in prize money and attracts the biggest stars in tennis year after year.
+Classified as a Premier 5event on the ATP World Tour calendar, Rogers Cup presented by National Bank offers over US $3 million in prize money and attracts the biggest stars in tennis year after year.

 What is Tennis Canada?